Jake Ceresna: New York Giants

 On January 2, 2019, Ceresna signed a reserve/future contract with the New York Giants.
-Ceresna was released by the Giants on August 31, 2019 during final roster cuts.
+Ceresna was released by the Giants on August 31, 2019, during final roster cuts.

 XFL

-In October 2019, Ceresna was drafted by the DC Defenders in the open phase of the 2020 XFL Draft.
-Ceresna decided to not sign with the XFL and to remain in the CFL, citing the lack of a Players Association.
+In October 2019, Ceresna was drafted by the DC Defenders in the open phase of the 2020 XFL draft.
+Ceresna decided to not sign with the XFL and to remain in the CFL, citing the lack of a Players Association and low salaries (1/4 of CFL salaries).